vuepress/docs/docs/reference/components.md

   If the `active` prop is set to `true`, the link will have an extra `activeClass`.
 Notice that the active status won't be updated automatically when the route changes.

   This component is mainly for developing themes.
-You won't need it in most cases.
-For theme authors, it's recommended to use this component instead of the `<RouterLink>` component from `vue-router`.
+Users won't need it in most cases.
+For theme authors, it's recommended to use this component to render internal links instead of the `<RouterLink>` component from `vue-router`.